MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-OutlookAnywhere.md

 ### -ExtendedProtectionFlags
 The ExtendedProtectionFlags parameter is used to customize the options you use if you're using Extended Protection for Authentication.
 The possible values are:

-- None Default setting.
+- None: Default setting.
-- Proxy Specifies that a proxy is terminating the SSL channel.
+- Proxy: Specifies that a proxy is terminating the SSL channel.
 A Service Principal Name (SPN) must be registered in the ExtendedProtectionSPNList parameter if proxy mode is configured.
-- ProxyCoHosting Specifies that both HTTP and HTTPS traffic may be accessing the Client Access server and that a proxy is located between at least some of the clients and the Client Access server.
+- ProxyCoHosting: Specifies that both HTTP and HTTPS traffic may be accessing the Client Access server and that a proxy is located between at least some of the clients and the Client Access server.
-- AllowDotlessSPN Specifies whether you want to support valid SPNs that aren't in the fully qualified domain name (FQDN) format, for example ContosoMail.
+- AllowDotlessSPN: Specifies whether you want to support valid SPNs that aren't in the fully qualified domain name (FQDN) format, for example ContosoMail.
 You specify valid SPNs with the ExtendedProtectionSPNList parameter.
 This option makes extended protection less secure because dotless certificates aren't unique, so it isn't possible to ensure that the client-to-proxy connection was established over a secure channel.
-- NoServiceNameCheck Specifies that the SPN list won't be checked to validate a channel binding token.
+- NoServiceNameCheck: Specifies that the SPN list won't be checked to validate a channel binding token.
 This option makes Extended Protection for Authentication less secure.
 We generally don't recommend this setting.

 ```yaml
 Type: MultiValuedProperty